maximelucas/AMCOS_booklet/README.md

 - if no references, do not write the REFS key at the end
 - figures can be included as in LaTeX files via the \includegraphics command

-## Cite
+### How to cite

-Please acknowledge any use of this template and explicitly link to this page.
+Please acknowledge any use of this template and explicitly link to this page with:
 `The open LaTeX template used to generate this booklet is available at https://github.com/maximelucas/AMCOS_booklet.`

-We'd be happy to hear about your booklet, and to include it in our list above!
+We'd be happy to hear about your booklet, and include it in our list above!

-## Contact
+### Contact

 For any comments, suggestions, or questions, please contact us at ml.maximelucas [at] gmail.com.

-## Credits
+### Credits

 This template and all accompanying scripts were developped by Maxime Lucas and Pau Clusella.
 Thanks to Thomas Kreuz for useful feedback and advice.